FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 - **If the card matches with a triplet created in Phase 1** (thus collecting all four cards of a month on the table), then it is stacked atop the other card to indicate its capture.
 No triplet is formed.

 ### Phase 3
 After playing both their cards - one from their hand, and one from the draw pile - the player takes any captured cards into their score pile.
-As a rule of thumb, the captures will be stacks of either 2 or 4 cards (but *not* 3 cards).
+As a rule of thumb, the captures will be stacks of either 2 or 4 cards (but *not* 3 cards, excluding jokers).

 Any [*special events*](/en/hanafuda/games/go-stop#special-events) should also be checked for and handled at this time.